Boiler-Groups/Student-Study-App/README.md

 - JWT_SECRET: A secret key used for signing JSON Web Tokens (JWT) for authentication.
 This key should be kept secure and private.
 You can generate any random string to use as a secret key.
 Ensure this value is not exposed in public repositories.

+- API_URL: Base URL where the API server is accessed.

-Create a .env file in the client folder with the following fields filled in
+5. Create a .env file in `client` with the following fields filled in
 ```
 API_URL=
 ```